 The Health Benefits of Magnesium

-Magnesium is one of those 21 essential minerals that our bodies rely on and one of the most important among them, too.
+Magnesium is one of the 15 essential minerals that our bodies rely on and one of the most important among them, too.
 Behind calcium, sodium, and potassium, magnesium is the fourth most abundant mineral in our bodies.
 Magnesium is involved in more than 300 of our bodies’ enzyme processes, from building proteins and strong bones to keeping our muscles and nerves working well together.
-When your body has enough magnesium, it’s able to support:

 How Do I Know If I Need Magnesium?
 Signs of Low Magnesium